MDSArobotics07/Temperature-Activated-Smart-Fan/README.md

 # Temp Smart Fan Project 🌡️🌀

-The **Temp Smart Fan** is an automated temperature-controlled system that adjusts fan activity based on room temperature.
-Using a TMP36 temperature sensor, the Arduino reads the current temperature and activates a DC fan when it gets too warm—just like a real smart cooling system.
-It also includes a push button for manual control and an LED indicator to show system status.
+The Temp Smart Fan is an automated, temperature-controlled system that adjusts fan activity based on room temperature.
+Using a TMP36 temperature sensor, the Arduino reads current conditions and activates a DC fan when it gets too warm—just like a basic smart cooling system.
+A push button allows for manual override, and an LED indicator shows system status.

 ---